-Hyde & Seek is a “Four In, One Out” local/networked party game where four innocent captives are pitted against one another in a depraved Victorian scavenger hunt.
+Hyde & Seek is a 3D Junior-level local/networked 4-player party game.
 I worked on engine/editor features, gameplay programming as well as game and level design.

 One of the achievements I made for the engine/editor was a custom Material Editor.
 I worked on both the frontend in the editor, as well as the backend in the compilation of the shader graph.
-I also helped integrating it in the graphics pipeline.
-As an example, here is a sparkle material I made for a particle system VFX.
-Here is an article I wrote about it.
+I also helped with integrating it into the graphics pipeline.
+I wrote more detail about it in this article.
+Here’s a little snippet of the shader graph in our engine, showing off a fake water material used for a level:

 I also built the particle system system for the engine/editor, where I used Unity’s Particle System components as reference.
 I also integrated it into the rendering pipeline: buffering the data for instancing, as well as writing the vertex shader for billboarding.